Rune poem: English

 The Old English Rune Poem as recorded was likely composed in the 7th century and was preserved in the 10th-century manuscript Cotton Otho B.x, fol.
 165a – 165b, housed at the Cotton library in London, England.
 In 1731, the manuscript was lost with numerous other manuscripts in a fire at the Cotton library.
 However, the poem had been copied by George Hickes in 1705 and his copy has formed the basis of all later editions of the poems.

 George Hickes' record of the poem may deviate from the original manuscript.
 Hickes recorded the poem in prose, divided the prose into 29 stanzas, and placed a copper plate engraved with runic characters on the left-hand margin so that each rune stands immediately in front of the stanza where it belongs.
 For five of the runes (wen, hægl, nyd, eoh, and Ing) Hickes gives variant forms and two more runes are given at the foot of the column; cweorð and an unnamed rune (calc) which are not handled in the poem itself.
 A second copper plate appears across the foot of the page and contains two more runes: stan and gar.

 Van Kirk Dobbie states that this apparatus is not likely to have been present in the original text of the Cotton manuscript and states that it's possible that the original Anglo-Saxon rune poem manuscript would have appeared similar in arrangement of runes and texts to that of the Norwegian and Icelandic rune poems.

 Norwegian

 The Norwegian Rune Poem was preserved in a 17th-century copy of a destroyed 13th-century manuscript.
 The Norwegian Rune Poem is preserved in skaldic metre, featuring the first line exhibiting a "(rune name)(copula) X" pattern, followed by a second rhyming line providing information somehow relating to its subject.

 Icelandic

 The Icelandic Rune Poem is recorded in four Arnamagnæan manuscripts, the oldest of the four dating from the late 15th century.
 The Icelandic Rune Poem has been called the most systemized of the rune poems (including the Abecedarium Nordmannicum) and has been compared to the ljóðaháttr verse form.

-Example (Icelandic Rune Poem)

-Here is an example of a rune poem with English translation side-by-side from Dickins:
+The Icelandic rune poem is shown below with English translation side-by-side from Dickins:

+Swedish

+The Old Swedish rune poem is possibly the youngest of the four, first being recorded in a letter in the year 1600, but not published until 1908.
+The text may be corrupt and it has received relatively little attention from runologists.
+The runes are in a different order, and a couple are missing:

+The text was originally sent to Bonaventura Vulcanius by a Swedish student, who claimed to have ”learned it from the old rustics” (a senibus rusticis didici).
+It was first published in 1908 by Philipp Christiaan Molhuysen, using roughly the above orthography.
+A modern edition was published in 1987.